 \section{Preliminaries}

-In classical planning, world objects are represented by unique constants which are the elements of the finite set {\it Obj}.
-The properties of the objects are described using predicates.
-Let $P$ be a finite set of the predicates of all objects of a world.
+In classical planning, world objects are represented by unique constants which are the elements of a finite set {\it Obj}.
+The properties of the objects are described using atoms.
+Atoms consist of predicate letters that are applied to a set of variables.
+A ground atom has its variables assigned to object constants from {\it Obj}.
+Let $P$ be a finite set of the predicates that appears in the atoms that describe the status of all the objects of a world.

 A state of the world, $s$, is defined by the status of all objects in this world.
-The status of an object is defined by the truth evaluation of its predicates.
-The state space of a world is the set, $S$, of all states, where $|S| = 2^{\{\text{number of all ground predicates}\}}$.
-False predicates are not included in the state definition and a closed-world assumption is made.
+The status of an object is defined by the truth evaluation of its atoms.
+The state space of a world is the set $S$ of all states, where $|S| = 2^{\{\text{number of all ground atoms}\}}$.
+False atoms are not included in the state definition and a closed-world assumption is made.

-A planning domain model is a tuple $D = (P,O)$ where $P$ is a set of predicates and $O$ is a set of operators.